“Jazz washes away the dust of everyday life.” — Art Blakey

 “Jazz does not belong to one race or culture, but is a gift that America has given the world.” — Ahmad Alaadeen

-The Buddha Eyes Restaurant at Pranamar Villas is presenting Jazz Nights every Wednesday from 7:00 to 9:00 p.m.
+los Ojos de Buda restaurante at Pranamar Villas is presenting Jazz Nights every Wednesday from 7:00 a 9:00 pm.
 Local musicians David Walker, a saxophonist from California, and trumpet player Luciano from Argentina accompany the sounds of the waves with their own mix of jazz and pop music.
-Their repertoire ranges from original compositions to covers of jazz legends like Miles Davis and Herbie Hancock.
+Their repertoire ranges from original compositions to covers of jazz legends like Miles Davis y Herbie Hancock.

 “Pranamar is a great space for a jazz listening evening,” commented Walker.